lars-t-hansen/moz-sandbox/swat/MANUAL.md

 TypeCast   ::= (as TypeName Expr)

-   Expr must have static reference type T and TypeName must be a ClassName or string or anyref.
+   Expr must have static reference type T and TypeName must be a ClassName or string or (Vector T) or anyref.
 Let V be the value of Expr.

    If TypeName is anyref then:
      return V with static type anyref